aumartinez/bootstrap-extended-components/README.md

 #### Smooth scrolling from the navigation tabs

-To the ul list element add the attribute <code>data-animate="navbar-scroll"</code> and the job is done.
+To the ul navigation tab list element, add the attribute <code>data-animate="navbar-scroll"</code> and the job is done.
 Enjoy it.

 ```html
 <ul class="nav navbar-nav navbar-right" data-animate="navbar-scroll">